nikshcherbakov/smart-home-manager/README.md

 </p>

-If the command is equaled to the one in the memory, the correspondong action gets done and the button turns green (with "Complete" label on it).
-If there's not such command, then the button's collor changes to red and "Error" labels appears on it.
+If the command is equal to the one in the memory, the corresponding action is performed, and the button turns green (with "Complete" label on it).
+If there's no such a command, then the button's color changes to red and "Error" label appears on it.

 <p align="center">
   <img width="190" alt="interface" src="https://user-images.githubusercontent.com/74429654/130459165-9990ff33-112a-4f40-bac5-99bf62b39b4b.png">